Ocean neutral transport: sub-Riemannian geometry and hypoelliptic diffusion: Geometry of neutral planes

 We solve the geodesic equations using Heun's method (two-stage Runge--Kutta method) and a tri-linear interpolation to approximate the components of $\bm{n}$ away from grid points.
 We verify that the resulting trajectories are neutral by computing the dot product $\dot{\bm{x}} \cdot \bm{n}$ between the velocity and the dianeutral direction, checking that it vanishes up to numerical errors.
 Geodesics emanating from two points with $z=-1400$ m, one in the Atlantic and the other in the Pacific, are shown in figure \ref{fig:geodesics_example}.
 The figure illustrates how geodesics are near horizontal at mid-latitudes but much steeper in the Southern Ocean, primarily because of sloping neutral surfaces and, to a lesser extent, because of large values of $|\mathcal{H}|$.

 As mentioned above, there is a one-parameter family of geodesics starting from any point in a given direction.
 Figure \ref{fig:geodesics_example} only displays a single arbitrary member of his family.
 To complement this, we show in figure \ref{fig:family} several members of the family of geodesics starting at $\phi=-120^\circ$, $\theta = -50^\circ$ and $z=-1400$ m.
-These are obtained by adding to the initial momentum $\bm{p}$ multiples of the local $\boeta$.
-The geodesics depart from each other quadratically with $t$ for small $t$ but diverge quickly.
-That any two points of the ocean can locally be joined by a geodesic trajectory depends crucially on the additional degree of freedom associated with the component of the initial momentum along $\boeta$.
+These are obtained by adding to the initial momentum $\bm{p}$ multiples of the local $\boeta$. \ch{The geodesics depart from each other quadratically with $t$ for small $t$, as expected, and diverge quickly.}

-A potentially useful concept is what can be termed the Carnot--Carath\'eodory depth of the ocean, namely the minimum CC distance between a point at the bottom of the ocean and the surface.
+An \ch{interesting} concept is what can be termed the Carnot--Carath\'eodory depth of the ocean, namely the minimum CC distance between a point at the bottom of the ocean and the surface.
 This depth, clearly much larger than the physical depth, quantifies the overall vertical transport that results from the non-integrability of the neutral planes (in the integrable case, it would be $\infty$ for non-outcropping neutral surfaces).
 We do not attempt to evaluate the CC depth as this would require tackling a formidable optimisation problem.
 Because most geodesic paths intersect the continental slope, it would also be necessary to determine a physically meaningful reflection law.

 CC distances are the shortest possible distances between two points that water parcels can travel with a velocity that is always neutral.
 It is natural ask what the typical rather than shortest distances are.
 In the next section, we develop a simple stochastic model addressing this question.